realistis/App-Inventor-Extension-to-Godot-Android-Module/README.md

 Android modules help developing new functions tied to mobile games and apps.

-Godot is a great editor for UI (grid, center, buttons, checkboxes, fonts) and screens (preloaded scenes).
+In addition to a free game engine, Godot is a great editor for UI (grid, center, buttons, checkboxes, fonts) and screens (preloaded scenes).

 ### How?
 You need a dex viewer like [JADX](https://github.com/skylot/jadx)